S2Designs-Team/Luna-AI/Documents/PROJECT_INTRODUCTION/ENG.md

  - Dynamic Memory: The memory layer will constantly update its content based on Luna's responses, creating a system that evolves over time..

- - Ragionamento contestuale: When Luna faces a complex problem, the logical reasoning layer intervenes, while the emotional layer can determine the response mode (empathetic, rational, etc.)..
+ - Contextual Reasoning: When Luna faces a complex problem, the logical reasoning layer intervenes, while the emotional layer can determine the response mode (empathetic, rational, etc.)..

 # Project Structure
 The folder structure of the Luna-AI project has been designed to clearly separate the various engines, layers, and support modules (helpers, assets etc..).
 Each section has a specific purpose, and each file contains the code to implement a well-defined functionality.
 The final structure is as follows: